 Step 3: Next, enter the network password.

-Step 1: Access the Wi-Fi options by clicking on the network sign on the Windows screen.
+Step 1: Click on the network sign on the Windows screen to access the Wi-Fi options.

 Step 2: Click on the Network.